About the Collection - The History of the Museum in Seven Steps

 A 400 year time-travel through the collection brings you from the Old Master Cornelis van Haarlem to Sandro Chia, a so called Italian ‘Trans-vanguard’.
 But what, actually, do their paintings have in common?

 The recent purchase that has caused the greatest sensation is probably the ‘Peanut Butter Floor’ by Wim T. Schippers, bought in 2010.
 But that is certainly not the only artwork the museum has acquired lately.
 Under director Chris Dercon (in post from 1996 to 2003) a halt in purchasing was announced in 1997, but there were donations in this period.
 One fine example is the permanent loan of ‘Landscape near Aix with the Tour de César’ by Paul Cézanne in 1998.

-Director Sjarel Ex (in post from 2004 to the present) has enabled purchases of a great deal of modern and contemporary art.
+Director Sjarel Ex (in post from 2004 to the present) enables purchases of a great deal of modern and contemporary art.
 Acquisitions include the installation ‘Let your hair down’ by Pipilotti Rist, the sculpture ‘Apollo’ by Olaf Nicolai in the inner courtyard, ‘Frog Table’ by Hella Jongerius and the `Merry-Go-Round Coat Rack’ by Studio Wieki Somers.
 The purchase of a rare 15th-century drawing by Van Eyck is a recent high point.
 With the acquisition of the painting ‘Le miroir vivant’ by René Magritte in 2016, the collection of modern art has been enhanced with a work that creates a bridge between Dadaism, Surrealism and Pop Art.